Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

-To illustrate the relation between the SEE and Bell-pair entanglement, we consider the case of two incoming fermions.
-The two-particle state at the output of our device is $|\Psi\rangle = |\Psi_C\rangle + |\Psi_Q\rangle$ (Fig.~\ref{fig:psi_quantum_classic}).
-Here $|\Psi_C\rangle \equiv |\Psi_{2,0}\rangle+|\Psi_{0,2}\rangle$ denotes a state where both particles end up in either subsystem $A$ (2,0) or $B$ (0,2) [Figs.~\ref{fig:psi_quantum_classic}b and \ref{fig:psi_quantum_classic}c, respectively].
-In either case, obeying Pauli’s blockade, the two electrons must occupy the two arms of the same subsystem: for example, $\tilde{\mathcal{D}}_A$ and $\mathcal{D}_A$ for the state (2,0).
-This implies that no quantum manipulations on subsystem $A$, leading to Bell's inequalities (Refs.~[\citen{Bell64,CHSH69}]) are possible with $|\Psi_C\rangle$.
+To illustrate the relation between the SEE and Bell-pair entanglement, we consider the case of two incoming fermions (Fig.~\ref{fig:psi_quantum_classic}A).
+The pure two-particle state at the output of our device is represented as (see Fig.~\ref{fig:psi_quantum_classic})

+Here, $|\tilde{\psi}\rangle \equiv |\psi_{2,0}\rangle+|\psi_{0,2}\rangle$ denotes a state where both particles end up in either subsystem $A$ (2,0) or $B$ (0,2) (Figs.~\ref{fig:psi_quantum_classic}B and \ref{fig:psi_quantum_classic}C, respectively).
+In either case, obeying Pauli’s blockade, two electrons must occupy the two arms of the same subsystem: for example, $\tilde{\mathcal{D}}_A$ and $\mathcal{D}_A$ for the state $(2,0)$, which can be written as $(1,1,0,0)$ in the basis of drain arms $\tilde{\mathcal{D}}_A,\mathcal{D}_A,\mathcal{D}_B,\tilde{\mathcal{D}}_B$.
+Any coupling between the arms within one subsystem cannot change the $1,1$ arrangement for subsystem $A$ in $|\psi_{2,0}\rangle$.
+This implies that no quantum manipulations on subsystem $A$, leading to Bell's inequalities (Refs.~\cite{Bell64,CHSH69}) are possible with $|\tilde{\psi}\rangle$ \textbf{alone}, i.e., without coupling the present setup to extra channels.
 The same holds for subsystem $B$.
-We thus refer to this state as \textit{classically entangled}.
+Nevertheless, $|\tilde{\psi}\rangle$ is a non-product state with nonlocal~\cite{GisinPLA91,WisemanJonesDohertyPRL07} entanglement: if the two particles are detected in subsystem $A$, this automatically implies that no particles are to be detected in subsystem $B$.
+In principle, Bell's inequalities can be tested with $|\tilde{\psi}\rangle$ using modified devices akin to those proposed for a similar bosonic state (a NOON state) in, e.g., Refs.~\cite{JonesWisemanPRA11,WisemanFurusawaNC15} and Refs.~\cite{TanWallsCollettPRL91,HessmoPRL04}, after the introduction of external states.

 By contrast,